-4 School Lunch Myths You Need to Know the Truth About
+4 School Lunch Myths along with the Facts!

 Have you been in a school cafeteria and noticed what students are eating?
 Some students are eating school lunch or bring a lunch from home that represents MyPlate guidelines.
 Other students bring a bag of chips, can of soda pop and some fruit snacks or buy a few a la carte treats from the cafeteria.

 As a parent, it can be difficult to know which lunch options are best for your child.
 School lunches in particular seem to get a bad rap; however, thanks to new standards implemented in 2012, school lunches have improved, providing a well-balanced option parents can feel good about.

 If you’re worried that your child will be missing out on important nutrients or are worried school lunches haven’t changed much since you were in school, you may be surprised to discover that many of these notions simply aren’t true.

 Myth: School lunches aren’t as well-balanced as packed lunches.

 A study published in the Journal of the Academy of Nutrition and Dietetics in 2016 showed that students who ate school lunch had an overall higher diet quality than those who brought their lunch from home.
 Another study published in Childhood Obesity in 2012 also showed that children who brought lunches from home were significantly less likely to have fruits, vegetables and dairy in their meals.